-Are you exhibiting any and ask His forgivene ss.
-First John 1:9 says, "If we confes ss our sins, He is faitl forgive us our sins and l to cleanse us from all unrighteousne SS."
+Are you exhibiting any of these types of thoughts or behaviors?
+List them.
+Confess to the Lo and ask His forgiveness.
+First John 1:9 says, "If we confess our sins, He is faithful and just forgive us our sins and to cleanse us from all unrighteousness."